Spine Injury Lawyers in Albuquerque with Record-Breaking Results

 Every person that comes to our New Mexico serious injury firm deserves our time and attention.
 We recognize our clients as real people who need real results in order to improve their lives.
 Our steadfast approach and willingness to go the extra mile for our clients have helped us win more than $20 billion in verdicts and settlements.

-Some of our notable spinal cord injury case results include:
+Some of our nationwide spinal cord injury case results include:

-We are also currently handling the following spine injury cases:
+We are also currently handling the following spine injury cases in New Mexico:

 If you were injured in any type of accident, you need to make your health a top priority.
 Seek medical attention as soon as possible, and follow your doctor’s orders.
 Seek out a specialist if needed.
 Once you’ve received the medical care you need, contact an attorney.
 You have specific rights and responsibilities when it comes to filing a spinal cord injury claim, and an experienced attorney can set you on the right track.